Appearance & Reality > The Lord Jesus Christ > Truly rich

 MESSAGE: AR148

-In the previous message, we noted that the Lord Jesus shows us that true riches do not lie in material wealth.
-He teaches us not to store up treasures on earth, but to store up true riches in heaven.
+In the previous message, we noted the Lord Jesus’ teaching that true riches do not lie in material wealth and that we are not to store up treasures on earth, but to store up true riches in heaven.
+We also noted that many people are preoccupied with becoming rich, acquiring material wealth and, together with it, a sense of status and pride.
+Although they seek satisfaction in such a life, they will find true satisfaction eluding them.

 Luke 16:19-31